Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 def encrypt_data(data, key):

-cipher = DES.new(key, DES.MODE_ECB)
+cipher = DES.new(key.encode(), DES.MODE_ECB)

-encrypted_data = cipher.encrypt(data)
+encrypted_data = cipher.encrypt(padded_data)

 return base64.b64encode(encrypted_data).decode('utf-8')